+[Division 3 inserted: Gazette 26 Jun 2019 p.
+2343.]

 Schedule 2 — Disqualification offences and disqualification periods

 [r.
 24]

 1. Disqualification offences and disqualification periods: on-demand booking services

 (1) Each offence described in column 1 of the Table is prescribed for the purposes of Part 3 of the Act as a disqualification offence for providers of on-demand booking services, responsible officers of providers of on-demand booking services and close associates of providers of on-demand booking services.